Swollen arms and hands (oedema)

 Urgent advice: Ask for an urgent GP appointment or get help from NHS 111 if:

-• you have swelling in only 1 arm or hand and there's no obvious cause, such as an injury
+• you have swelling in 1 or both arms or hands and there's no obvious cause, such as an injury

 • the swelling is severe, painful or starts very suddenly